michaeldunneMD17/Assignment-20---Tableau---Citi-Bike-Analytics/README.md

 * Based on your dataset- what are the top 10 stations in the city for ending a journey?
 (Based on data, why?)
      - The top 10 end vs. start stations are the same with the exception of Carmine St & 6th Ave and Central Park S & 6th Ave.
 However Carmine St & 6th Ave is also            near a park (Washington Square Park)

 <img width="356" alt="Top Ten Ending Stations" src="https://user-images.githubusercontent.com/96853408/177035376-766ef3a1-eeb2-4fb8-9099-42e0246b77e2.PNG">

 * What are the bottom 10 stations in the city for starting a journey?
 (Based on data, why?)

-      -All of the these 10 stations only demonstrated one count.
+      - All of the these 10 stations only demonstrated one count.
-      -The bottom 10 stations for starting a journey are either at NYC bus stations or in Brooklyn, and outside of Manhattan, which has the largest concentration of          bike stations
+      - The bottom 10 stations for starting a journey are either at NYC bus stations or in Brooklyn, and outside of Manhattan, which has the largest concentration of          bike stations

 <img width="381" alt="Bottom Ten Starting Stations" src="https://user-images.githubusercontent.com/96853408/177035968-9e498701-a1d8-47d9-af25-cdc1ada4633a.PNG">